karthikeyagade2/Major_Project/README.md

 | AutoEncoder | \~92%    | 0.89      | 0.91   | 0.90     |
 | Conv2D CNN  | **99%**  | 0.98      | 0.99   | 0.98     |

-Datasets
+## Datasets
-UNSW-NB15 Dataset
+The model was trained using the [UNSW-NB15 Dataset](https://research.unsw.edu.au/projects/unsw-nb15-dataset), which contains diverse and labeled IoT network traffic.

 Format: CSV with labeled traffic as "Normal" or "Attack"

 Max size handled: ~90,000 samples (adjustable)

-Documentation
-Detailed technical information, diagrams (ER, DFD, UML), and system architecture are available in the 📄 Project Report

-Security & Ethical Considerations
+## Security & Ethical Considerations
 The tool is meant strictly for educational and ethical research purposes.

 Do not use this system on real networks without authorization.